-GRADE IN POST QUALIFICATIONS EXPERIENCE Registered Manager 1 MSC Nursing NMC Registered Highly experienced within the fields of care and management of this care sector RGN 4 RGN Wide range of experience in care.
-All are qualified Registered Nurses.
-Senior Carer 5 have the statutory required training Carers with a wide variety of experience and background.
+GRADE IN POST QUALIFICATIONS EXPERIENCE Registered Manager 1 Level 5 L&M Level 3 H&S older age group including End of Life, Palliative Care, Dementia, Mental Health and is involved in the Gold Standards Framework.
+Clinical Lead 1 RGN Highly Experienced within the fields of care and clinical management of this care sector, RGNS 3 RGN Wide range of experience in elderly care.
+All are qualified Registered Nurses Senior Health Care Assistants 1 have the statutory required training Female carer with a wide variety of experience and background.
 Has undertaken in-house training as standard.
-Induction is to Skills for Care Common Induction Standards and NVQ level 2 courses Carers 11 All have the statutory required training Both male and female carers with a wide variety of experience and backgrounds.
+Induction is to Skills for Care Common Induction Standards and NVQ level 2 courses Health Care Assistants 7 All have the statutory required training Both male and female carers with a wide variety of experience and backgrounds.
 All have undertaken in-house training as standard.
-Induction is to Skills for Care Common Induction Standards and NVQ level 2 courses are in progress Chef 2 Certificate City & Guilds &/or NVQ Catering, Food Hygiene Experience of catering for the relevant care group.
-Housekeeper 1 Food Hygiene Certificate, Moving & Handling Dedicated to maintaining the high standards of the resident's environment.
-Activities Co- ordinator 1 Secondary education Experience with activity planning.
-Maintenance/ Gardener 2 Fire Marshall, COSHH training.
+Induction is to Skills for Care Common Induction Standards and NVQ level 2 courses are in progress Head Chef Chef 1 Certificate City & Guilds &/or NVQ Catering level 4, 5 star Food Hygiene Experience of catering for the relevant care group.
+Housekeeper 1 Basic Food Hygiene Certificate, Moving & Handling Dedicated to maintaining the high standards of the Resident's environment.
+Activities Co- ordinator 1 NAPA ACCREDITED Multi-disciplinary experience with activity planning.
+Older age group a speciality.
+Maintenance/ Gardener 1 1 Fire Marshall, COSHH training.
 Many years of experience within the home.
-Familiar with the House and Gardens.
+Familiar with the house and gardens.